AlessandroPilleri/PixelRecognitionAI/README.md

 # PixelRecognitionAI

-Artificial intelligence for recognize shape of a 2x2 pixel image using NodeJS.
+Artificial intelligence for recognize shapes of a 2x2 pixel image using NodeJS.

 **Synaptic**